-The Company has no intangible assets.
+The Company has no Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements.
 Thus, the schedule is omitted.

-Schedule F - Long-Term Debt
+Schedule D - Long-term Debt

-The Company has no long-term debt.
+The Company has no Long-term Debt.
 Thus, the schedule is omitted.

-Schedule G - Indebtedness to Related Parties
+Schedule E - Indebtedness to Related Parties (Long-term Loans from Related Companies)

-The Company has no indebtedness to related parties.
+The Company has no Indebtedness to Related Parties (Long-term Loans from Related Companies).
 Thus, the schedule is omitted.

-Schedule H - Guarantees of Securities of Other Issuers
+Schedule F - Guarantees of Securities of Other Issuers